Codephenomenon/Node-Web-Crawler/README.md

 # Node Web Crawler

-This application is a Node and Express server that uses pug to render a form that users can utilize for searching.
-Node Crawler surfs the waves of the internet to bring you a list of web pages that have content similar to the web page you provide.
-Users can like list pages to further filter results and increase the relevance of content provided.
+This application is an Express server utilizing Pug to render a form that helps users find relevant data.
+Node Crawler surfs the waves of the internet to bring you a list of web pages that contain content similar to the web url you provide.
+Users can like results to further filter information and increase the relevance of content provided.

 ### Installing